duthied/Free-Friendika/doc/Migrate.md

 Finally, you may also want to optimise your database with the following command:
 ``mysqloptimize -p friendica-db``

-### Go offline
+### Going offline
-Take your web server offline.
-This will ensure consistency of your users' data.
+Stop background tasks and put your server in maintenance mode.

+1. If you had set up a worker cron job like this ``*/10 * * * * cd /home/myname/mywebsite; /usr/bin/php bin/worker.php`` run ``crontab -e`` and comment out this line.
+Alternatively if you deploy a worker daemon, disable this instead.
+2. Put your server into maintenance mode with a command like this: ``bin/console maintenance 1 "We are currently upgrading our system and will be back soon."``

 ## Dumping DB
 Dump you database: ``mysqldump  -p friendica_db > friendica_db-$(date +%Y%m%d).sql``
 and possibly compress it.

-## Transferring to new installation
+## Transferring to new server

-Transfer your database and a copy of your configuration file ``config/local.config.php-copy`` to your new server.
+Transfer your database and a copy of your configuration file ``config/local.config.php-copy`` to your new server installation.

-## Restore your DB
+## Restoring your DB
 Import your database on your new server: ``mysql -p friendica_db < your-friendica_db-file.sql``

 ## Completing installation process
 Ensure your DNS settings point to your new server.

 Complete the installation by adjusting the configuration settings and set up the required daily cron job.